prebid/prebid.github.io/dev-docs/conditional-ad-units.md

 | Display | 1111 |
 | Phones and tablets | 2222 |

-Assuming the same sizeConfig as in the first use case above, the AdUnit would contain bids for both placements, but the conditional `labelAny` is added to them both:
+Assuming the same `sizeConfig` as in the first use case above, the AdUnit would contain bids for both placements, but the conditional `labelAny` is added to them both.
+This will cause the bid to be fired only if one or more of the strings in the array matches a defined label.

 {% highlight js %}